 Treasury Department, IRS Continue to Focus on Small Captive Insurance Companies by Lewis Kevelson, CPA

 Consider, for example, a business owner who has multiple companies that collectively pay $500,000 per year for insurance coverage needed for ordinary and necessary business needs.
 The business owner could keep in place essentially the same necessary insurance policies and then use a captive structure for other, somewhat questionable policies for which the captive may never be called upon to settle a claim.
-The taxpayer would be allowed to write off up to $2.2 million of additional premiums paid to the captive.
-In turn, the captive would accumulate profits in a structure that would not be subject to estate tax but would be able to distribute lower-taxed dividends to family members.
+The taxpayer would be allowed to write off up to $2.2 million of additional premiums paid to the captive, which would accumulate profits in a structure that would not be subject to estate tax but would be able to distribute lower-taxed dividends to family members.

 What are Some Recent Law Changes?